 Pickleball is a fun sport that can be played as singles (two people playing together) or teams (two people on each team for a total of four players).
 The United States of America Pickleball Association has specific standards for pickleball court dimensions, though.

-Following these rules allows you to have a regulation-sized pickleball court, which should be 20′ x 44′ minimum, but 40′ x64′ (including out of bounds) is best.
+Following these pickleball court dimensions allows you to have a regulation-sized pickleball court, which should be 20′ x 44′ minimum, but 40′ x64′ (including out of bounds) is best.